Twilio vs Vonage(Nexmo): Which is the best CPaaS Service?

 CPaaS (Communication Platform as a Service) is a cloud-based platform that powers real-time communication systems by adding features like video, voice, SMS, instant messaging, and social media.

-Top players like Amazon, Uber, and Lyft, for instance, employ APIs to create two-step verifications that authenticate sign-ins, validate online transactions, track delivery status, among others.
+For instance, top players like Amazon, Uber, and Lyft use APIs to create two-step verifications that authenticate sign-ins, validate online transactions, and track delivery status, among others.

 At the same time, leverage the CPaaS structure to deliver a suite of such services.
-Such a suite will include voice calls and text messaging, video conferencing, and even in-app support for chats.
+Such a suite will include voice calls and sms messages, video conferencing, and even in-app support for chats.

-Now, let’s compare Twilio and Vonage(Nexmo) to understand which is the best for your business!
+Now, let’s do Nexmo vs. Twilio comparison to understand which is the best for your business!

 Twilio vs. Vonage(Nexmo): Comparing the Market Leaders

-Vonage has been in the CPaaS business since 2010.
-It quickly established itself as a market leader for API solutions having the highest carriers with over 1000 and counting.
+Nexmo has been in the CPaaS business since 2010.
+It established itself as a market leader for API solutions, having over 1000 carriers and counting.
+The platform made a breakthrough when Vonage acquired it in 2016.
+Vonage integrated video support to Nexmo through another platform, Tokbox.

-On the other hand, Twilio came into existence in 2007 and quickly captured almost 80% of the global market share.
-The CPaaS provider offers emails to text messages, phone calls, video, smart chatbots, and more.
+Meanwhile, Twilio came into existence in 2007 and captured almost 80% of the global market share.
+The CPaaS provider offers emails, text messages, phone calls, video, smart chatbots, and more.

 Furthermore, it houses a massive community of more than 5 million developers who continue to develop communication-rich products.
 Twilio disrupted the market when it acquired the WebRTC provider– Kurento.
 It also has an impressive clientele of Uber, Lyft, Airbnb, Chime, and many others.